CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 In this lab, you will perform:

-- Creating Document Intelligence resource
+- Task 1: Creating Document Intelligence resource
-- Analyzing a receipt in Document Intelligence Studio
+- Task 2: Analyzing a receipt in Document Intelligence Studio

 ## Estimated timing: 30 minutes